xanderstevenson/websockets-and-webhooks/README.md

 **Step 4**: Change the message the client will send

-- Open **websocket_client.py** and change line 8, inserting your own message.
+- Open **websocket_client.py** in your IDE and change line 8, inserting your own message.
 Don't forget to save it!

 ```
 await websocket.send("<Insert your message here>")